LG-exp/google-takeout-photos-process-to-icloud/readme.md

 # Migrating from Google Photos to iCloud
 A personal guide and some powershell scripts I used.
+Use at your own risk, I do not provide any guarantees.
+Hopefully this helps someone.

 This guide outlines the process of migrating your photo library from Google Photos to iCloud using a series of PowerShell scripts, alongside other tools such as ExifTool, FFmpeg, and Google Photos EXIF tool.
 These scripts are designed for use with PowerShell version 7 or higher, leveraging parallel processing for efficiency.